aws/aws-eks-best-practices/content/security/docs/iam.md

 }
 ```

-This particular token grants the Pod view-only privileges to S3.
+This particular token grants the Pod view-only privileges to S3 by assuming an IAM role.
 When the application attempts to read from S3, the token is exchanged for a temporary set of IAM credentials that resembles this:

 ```json
 {